matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 const depositHandle = await deployer.zkWallet.deposit({
   to: deployer.zkWallet.address,
   token: USDC_ADDRESS,
   // We deposit more than the minimal required amount to have funds
   // for further iteraction with our smart contract.
   amount: deploymentFee.mul(2),
   // Unlike ETH, ERC-20 tokens require approval in order to deposit to zkSync.
   // You can either set the approval in a separate transaction or provide `approveERC20` flag equal to `true`
   // and the SDK will initiate approval transaction under the hood.
-  approveERC20: true
+  approveERC20: true,
 });

 // Wait until the deposit is processed by zkSync.